OpenTransfr/Core/docs/Merchants/SpokenTerminals.rst

 - The operator could easily take a copy of the details
 - Someone nearby could overhear you saying them

 So, to fix these, we need to turn it around.
-Rather than the merchant authorising the transaction on behalf of the user, the user *always* authorises transactions.
+Rather than the merchant authorising the transaction on behalf of the user, the user *always* authorises ('pushes') transactions.

 How it works
 ============